Skip to main content

 .compile({ checkpointer: new MemorySaver() });

-When the graph runs, the billing node creates the payment request and writes paymentRequestId + hostedUrl into state.
-The wait_for_payment node calls interrupt(), which suspends the graph and persists state via the checkpointer.
-The conditional edge waits to be told paymentStatus="confirmed" before routing to research; if the payment fails, it routes to END.
+When the graph runs, the pay node submits the USDC transfer through the SDK.
+The await_settlement node calls interrupt(), which suspends the graph and persists state via the checkpointer.
+The conditional edge waits to be told settled=true before routing to deliver; if settlement never lands, a timeout sweep routes it to END. amountWei is base units, so 0.01 USDC is "10000".

 WEBHOOK HANDLING